About the PACE Data Mining Bootcamp 2

 Attendees will leave Boot Camp 2 with an arsenal of ideas and on a steady path to becoming a data scientist.

-The next PACE Data Mining Bootcamp 2 will take place October 17-18 at the San Diego Supercomputer Center on the campus of the University of California, San Diego.
+The spring PACE Data Mining Bootcamp 2 will take place May 2014 at the San Diego Supercomputer Center on the campus of the University of California, San Diego.

 SDSC is a world leader in innovating, providing and using information technology to enable advances and discoveries in science and engineering.